simonpedrogonzalez/pong/README.md

 # Pong
-Simple pong game with js and html5
+Simple pong game with js and html5.
+Based in https://www.youtube.com/watch?v=nl0KXCa5pJk tutorial.
+Physics fix for some buggy things, levels and sound added.
 ## Getting Started
 1. Just open the html with the browser
 2. Enable auto play sound in the browser.
 In firefox is Configuración>Privacidad y seguridad>Autoreproducción (do not forget to deactivate after playing, it may cause security issues).
 In chrome Configuración>Privacidad y Seguridad>Avanzada>Configuracion del sitio>Sonido